 The event gates re-open at 4 pm and this is a good time to visit the midway and then get set up for the concert and balloon glow.
 Yes, if you missed the fun on Friday night, it repeats again on Saturday night with different bands.
 Check the schedule for all the details.

 The final day of the Great Texas Balloon Race is free!
 That’s right.
 No ticket is necessary for entry on Sunday.
 At 6:30 am you can watch the Duck Drop competition and other navigational tasks.
-The balloons will be launched from two miles away and they will fly over the event grounds at the East Texas Regional Airport.
+The balloons will be launched for competition and the special shapes will be tethered around town again.
 This is a much quieter day and is really enjoyable if you pack a picnic and enjoy the view!

 Peruse our list of Free Things to do in Longview.